Castle Rising History Group

 kevin.elfleet@virgin.net

-Recently qualified in the subjects of Archaeology and English Local History.
+Studied in the subjects of Archaeology and English Local History with the University of East Anglia.
 Currently studying the Iceni Tribe that ruled this area over 2000 years ago, also interested in the local Fenland Saltworking around the edges of the Wash.
-Other interests include metal detecting and running the West Norfolk Search & Recovery Group.
+Other interests include metal detecting and conservation.
+Have also enjoyed taken part in the program Time Team in 1998 with members of the metal detecting club and the Archaeological society

 Sylvia Cooke